praswibowo/TRIM-SBR/README.md

 [![Build Status](https://api.travis-ci.com/python/mypy.svg?branch=master)](https://travis-ci.com/python/mypy)

 TRIM-Smoothed Bootstrap Resampling (TRIM-SBR) is a proposed method to reduce the overgeneralization problem that usually occurs when synthetic data is formed into a majority class region with evenly distributed synthetic data effects.
 Our method is based on pruning by looking for a particular minority area while maintaining the generality of the data so that it will find the minority data set while filtering out irrelevant data.
 The pruning results will produce a minority data seed that is used as a benchmark in duplicating data.
-To ensure the duplication of data is evenly distributed, the bootstrap resampling technique is used to create new data
+To ensure the duplication of data is evenly distributed, the bootstrap resampling technique is used to create new data.

-## Installation
+# Installation

 The implementation is tested under python 3.7

 * numpy (numpy>=1.13, <1.17)
 * scikit-learn (>=0.19.0, <0.23)

-* Clone the repo:
+## Clone the repo:

 Clone this repository and run the TRIM-SBR.py file.
 Use the following commands to get a copy from GitHub and install all dependencies: